IBMTechSales/klp-workshop-labs/2162-LibertyApplicationManagement/README - Copy.md

         cd /home/techzone/appmod-pot-labfiles/labs/Day2/scripts

-4. Run the script to build and deploy the PlantsByWebSphere application to the "dev" namespace:
+4. Run the script to build and deploy the application:
    ```
    ./day2.sh
    ```